fbpx

 • The top three mentions of the most prevalent drivers of burnout in the healthcare workplace were: the abundance of bureaucratic tasks, insufficient compensation, and not enough time for patient care.

 Our European panel members also shared with us what they consider can be done to reduce burnout in the medical work environment.
-Amongst the most commonly mentioned things were reducing administrative tasks, staffing care teams more appropriately based on current workload, and improvements in management and leadership from those in responsibility positions.
+Amongst the most commonly mentioned things were reducing administrative tasks, staffing care teams more appropriately based on the current workload, and improvements in management and leadership from those in responsibility positions.

 We also asked them what mechanisms they had to alleviate stress and while most of them spend time with family and friends and almost half of them spend time outdoors, or do moderate exercise or practice hobbies, less than 9% of respondents mentioned therapy as a mechanism they use to manage and control stress.